Great Brown Spinners

 Timpanoga hecuba is not abundant enough, and its emergence not concentrated enough to provide great hatches, but where it is locally abundant it creates fishable action because of its large size.
 This species seems subject to substantial fluctuations in population densities, possibly in relation to the amount of silted habitat they prefer.
 When silt builds up in drought years, their numbers appear to increase.
 It is the largest species in the

-Ephemerellidae family, rivaling
+Ephemerellidae family, often rivaling

 Drunella grandis (Western Green Drake) in length but appearing even stouter due to its dramatic